djeada/Linux-Notes/notes/processes.md

 ps -ef
 ```

+Processes have many properties associated with them.
 To see the user ID, process ID, parent process ID, CPU usage, and command name of a process, use:

 ```bash
 ps -e --format uid,pid,ppid,%cpu,cmd